awinogradov/sharps/README.md

 ### Browsers support

 All features work in: IE 10+, FF 25+, Chrome 28+, Safari 7+, Opera 12.1+, iOS 7.1+, Android Browser 4.1+, Chrome for Android 37+.
-For support old browsers i made degradation blocks and in future this grid maybe support IE 8+.
+For support old browsers i made mod no-flexbox for row block.
+In future this grid maybe support in IE 8+.

 ### Author